Nstamour-art/XogotDocs/Documentation.docc/Manual/editor/command_line_tutorial.md

 If incompatibilities or errors are detected, the return code will be non-zero.
 --benchmark | Benchmark the run time and print it to console.
 --benchmark-file<path> | Benchmark the run time and save it to a given file in JSON format.
 The path should be absolute.
+--test[--help] | Run unit tests.
+Use --test --help for more information.

 ## Path